nadiavictoria/ShopMaiBeli/README.md

    ```

 The system will:
-1. Generate a workflow JSON via DeepSeek LLM (or SFT model if served)
+1. Generate a workflow JSON via the served SFT model when `SFT_MODEL_URL` is set, otherwise fall back to DeepSeek
 2. Execute: ChatTrigger → QueryAnalyzer → ProductSearch → ReviewAnalyzer → ReportGenerator → ConvertToFile
 3. Stream step-by-step progress and return a ranked Markdown comparison report